-The Specialist Chambers have a very specific and limited mandate: according to Articles 1 and 6 of the Law on Specialist Chambers and Specialist Prosecutor's Office, it will have jurisdiction only over certain grave trans-boundary and international crimes relating to the 2011 Council of Europe report, which have occurred between 1 January 1998 and 31 December 2000 and which were either commenced or committed in whole within the territory of Kosovo.
+The Specialist Chambers have a very specific and limited mandate: according to Articles 1 and 6 of the Law on Specialist Chambers and Specialist Prosecutor's Office, it has jurisdiction only over certain grave trans-boundary and international crimes relating to the 2011 Council of Europe report, which have occurred between 1 January 1998 and 31 December 2000 and which were either commenced or committed in whole within the territory of Kosovo.

-It will not have jurisdiction over any other crimes committed in that period or outside of that period, except for crimes against the administration of justice where they relate to its proceedings and officials.
+It does not have jurisdiction over any other crimes committed in that period or outside of that period, except for crimes against the administration of justice where they relate to its proceedings and officials.

 Judges were appointed to the Roster of International Judges on 7 February 2017.